grafana/mimir/docs/sources/mimir/references/http-api/index.md

 A `GET` call to this endpoint returns a timestamp of when the ingester was switched to read-only mode, or 0, if the ingester is not in read-only mode.

-A `POST` call switches this ingester's partition to read-only mode, if it isn't read-only already, and returns the timestamp of when the switch to read-only mode occured.
+A `POST` call switches this ingester's partition to read-only mode, if it isn't read-only already, and returns the timestamp of when the switch to read-only mode occurred.

 A `DELETE` call sets the ingester back to read-write mode.